Jerry Yester: Legal issues

 The Oklahoma attorney general's office began investigating Yester in 2017.
 On October 7, 2017, Yester was arrested for 30 counts of possession of child pornography in Arkansas and was released on a $35,000 bond.
-As a result of his arrest, he was dismissed from The Lovin' Spoonful, the band canceled several tour dates, until they found a replacement.
+As a result of his arrest, he was dismissed from The Lovin' Spoonful; the band canceled several tour dates, until they found a replacement.
 In a statement Steve Boone and Joe Butler said they were shocked.
-The band would eventually replace Yester with keyboardist Murray Weinstock and resumed touring.
+The band eventually replaced Yester with keyboardist Murray Weinstock and resumed touring.
 Yester pleaded guilty to eight counts of distributing, possessing or viewing matter depicting sexually explicit conduct involving a child on October 9, 2018.

 In July 2019, Yester was sentenced to two years in prison after his conviction for child pornography possession, and he was required to register as a sex offender.